 Instead of making a great list, I just want to challenge the hon.
 Lady on one element of my statement that she did not engage with, but which I think was the most important element: what are we going to do about stopping the hate towards women?
 If we want more women to enter politics—we want more women councillors, more women MPs—we must take action to stop the level of hate coming at women.
 A lot of it comes from Momentum.
 We have seen that—[Interruption.]
 I am not saying that it only comes to Conservatives.
 I say to the hon.
 Lady that I know it comes to Labour MPs as much as it does to Conservative MPs.
 Momentum is not selective in who it abuses.

 It is incredibly important that we all call this out.
-If we listened to Claire Kober’s comments over the weekend, she was explicit about where the abuse had come from, and about the sexism that had come to her.
+If we listened to Claire Kober’s comments over the weekend, she was explicit about where the abuse had come from and about the sexism that had come to her.
 It is incredibly important that we work together on this to make sure that it does not happen.
-Today, let us look ahead to this year of celebrations and to all the work we can do to encourage more women to come forward and not be put off by the level of hate directed to them.
+Today, let us look ahead to this year of celebrations and to all the work we can do to encourage more women to come forward and not be put off by the hate directed to them.

 It is a privilege to have served in this House for nearly 26 years now.
-Every day, as I take my seat on this Bench, I look across at the memorial to Jo Cox on the other side of the Chamber, and I remember that there is a huge capacity in this House to work cross-party and to bring about positive change, which all of us want to do.
+Every day, as I take my seat on this Bench, I look across at the memorial to Jo Cox on the other side of the Chamber, and I remember that there is a huge capacity in this House to work cross-party and to bring about positive change, which we all want to do.
 I am therefore very pleased that the Minister has come to the Dispatch Box to make a statement on such an auspicious day, particularly to pay tribute to the people who gave us the equal suffrage that we now enjoy.

 As we take stock, however, we must not forget that women are still under-represented in this place and in other fields—such as science and engineering, and the top levels of business—and that women still do not get equal pay for equal work.
 Much of the stereotyping of male and female roles begins in the classroom.
 What message will my right hon.
 Friend send to teachers today to ensure real equality of opportunity and aspiration for all our students in the future, irrespective of gender?